Topics in String Theory and Quantum Gravity: Field-theoretical approach to quantum gravity

-where $\Dsl ^{(4)}=\sum_{i=1}^{4} \Gamma^{i}D_{i}$ and $\Dsl ^{(int)}=\sum_{i=5}^{4+n} \Gamma^{i}D_{i}$.
-It is easy to see from (\ref{4+int}) that the eigenvalues of $\Dsl ^{(int)}$ are the masses of the fermions in four dimensions.
-Since non-zero eigenvalues will be of the order of $1/R$ with $R$ the typical length of the internal manifold ($\sim$ Planck length) we see that the phenomenologically relevant four-dimensional fermions will be the zero-modes of $\Dsl ^{(int)}$.
-But in order to reproduce the SM we need these fermions to be chiral in four dimensions, i.e., the left and right handed representations of the gauge group should be different.
-This cannot be achieved by using Dirac fermions in $4+n$ dimensions, as can be seen by the following argument due to Lichnerowicz \cite{Lichnerowicz,K-K-Witten2}: if we square the Dirac operator $i\Dsl ^{(int)}$ in the internal manifold we have (dropping the label {\it int} for simplicity)
+with $\Dsl ^{(4)}=\sum_{i=1}^{4} \Gamma^{i}D_{i}$ and $\Dsl ^{({\rm int})}=\sum_{i=5}^{4+n} \Gamma^{i}D_{i}$.
+It is easy to see from \eqref{4+int} that the eigenvalues of $\Dsl ^{({\rm int})}$ give the masses of the four-dimensional fermions.
+Since the non-zero eigenvalues will be of the order of $1/R$, with $R$ the typical length of the internal manifold (i.e. of the order of the Planck length), we conclude that the phenomenologically relevant four-dimensional fermions correspond to the zero-modes of~$\Dsl ^{({\rm int})}$.
+However, in order to reproduce the SM, these fermions should be chiral in four dimensions, which means that the representations of the gauge group coupling to their left- and right-handed components should be different.
+This cannot be achieved using Dirac fermions in $4+n$ dimensions, as can be seen by the following argument due to Lichnerowicz \cite{Lichnerowicz,K-K-Witten2}: squaring the Dirac operator~$i\Dsl ^{({\rm int})}$ we have (dropping the label ``int'' for simplicity)

+where~$R$ is the scalar curvature of the internal manifold.
+Thus, if $R>0$ everywhere on~$B$, and since $-\sum_{i} D_{i}D^{i}$ is positive definite, the Dirac operator cannot have zero-modes.
+Furthermore, a theorem by Lawson and Yau \cite{Lawson-Yau} states that on any compact space $B$ with non-Abelian symmetry group~$G$, there is always a $G$-invariant metric with positive curvature.
+The upshot is that we cannot obtain massless fermions in four dimensions from Dirac fermions in $4+n$ dimensions.